 What operating systems are compatible with Clementine Music Player?

-Over the years, the app has been developed for different users and operating systems, so you can now download Clementine Music Player on Windows (versions 7, 8, 10, and 11), macOS (versions 10.10 till 10.15, but only Intel-based Macs), and Linux (Ubuntu, Fedora, Debian, Arch, and more).
+Over the years, the app has been developed for different users and operating systems, so you can now download Clementine Music Player on Windows (versions 7, 8, 10, and 11), macOS (versions 10.10 to 10.15, but only Intel-based Macs), and Linux (Ubuntu, Fedora, Debian, Arch, and more).

-There's also a portable version for Windows that you can run without installation and a dedicated Android app called Clementine Remote, which allows you to control the desktop version.
+There's also a portable version for Windows that you can run without installation, and a dedicated Android app called Clementine Remote, which allows you to control the desktop version.

 What are the alternatives to Clementine Music Player?

-If you need a free and comprehensive tool for Windows, then with MusicBee, you get extensive tagging tools, auto-DJ playlists, support for high-resolution audio, and seamless integration with podcasts and online radio.
-You can integrate this software with other services like SoundCloud and also customize the interface to your liking, switching between more detailed or rather simplified views.
-With MusicBee, you also get features that can detect new tracks, auto-tag them with metadata from internet databases, and even serve as a UPnP media server for streaming music to other devices in your network.
+If you need a free and comprehensive tool for Windows, then you should consider MusicBee.
+The app gives you access to extensive tagging tools, auto-DJ playlists, support for high-resolution audio, and seamless integration with podcasts and online radio.
+You can integrate this software with other services like SoundCloud and customize the interface to your liking, switching between more detailed and simple views.
+With MusicBee, you also get automatic new track detection and auto-tagging with metadata from internet databases.
+The app can serve as a UPnP media server for streaming music to other devices in your network.

 AIMP is a simple but powerful audio player you can download for free on Windows and Android devices, and it has a 32-bit audio engine.
 You can switch between different playlists through tabs, listen to online radio, or even use advanced tools for converting audio.
-There's also a big library of plugins you can download for AIMP and extend its features with things like syncing lyrics or playing visualizations.
+There's also a big library of plugins you can download for AIMP, and extend its features with things like syncing lyrics or playing visualizations.